Streamliners for Answer Set Programming: Streamlining ASP

 \section{Streamlining ASP}

-The pipeline in Figure~\ref{fig:pipeline} illustrates our approach, which is based on StreamLLM~\cite{voboril_jair_2025}.
+The pipeline in Figure~\ref{fig:pipeline} illustrates our approach, which is based on StreamLLM~\cite{voboril-jair-2025}.
 It runs fully automated without human interaction.
-As input, it requires the ASP encoding and a few satisfiable training instances that can be solved within a few seconds.
-First, we run the original encoding on the training instances to obtain baseline run times.
+As input, it requires an ASP encoding together with a few satisfiable training instances that can be solved within a few seconds.
+First, we run the original encoding on the training instances to obtain baseline running times.
 Then, we provide the LLM with the encoding and the prompt in Figure~\ref{fig:prompt}.

 \definecolor{shadecolor}{gray}{0.9} \newenvironment{promptbox}[1]{ \begin{shaded*} \textbf{#1}\\ }{\end{shaded*}}